 Ecomatters supported AkzoNobel in their 4-Dimensional Profit and Loss Accounting…

 Do you want to know more about how we can help?
 Schedule a call with one of our consultants to ask your questions.

 What types of claims can I make with an LCA?

-It is important to point out that there is no explicit and written ISO or LCA standard about what a company can do with the results of an LCA from a legal perspective as this is out of the scope of the standards.
-However, general communication legislation applies, and as such vague or dishonest environmental claims can be subjected legal proceedings against the institution making them.
+It is important to point out that there is no explicit and written ISO or LCA standard about what a company can do with the results of an LCA from a legal perspective, as this is out of the scope of the standards.
+However, general communication legislation applies, and as such vague or dishonest environmental claims can be subjected to legal proceedings against the institution making them.

 Claims with an LCA Screening Study